 Before setting the stage for the parabolic results contained here, we give a high-level overview of the current state of knowledge on boundary value problems in the elliptic setting, that is, for operators of the form $L = -\divg (A \nabla)$.
 There are relatively few, primarily two\footnote{Some conditions that do not quite fit into this framework, and for which solvability of boundary value problems have been studied, include the recent work \cite{U2} and \cite{DGQM}.}, natural conditions on the coefficients that have been well studied in the elliptic setting.
 Note, that these two conditions include many previously considered cases such as constant/smooth/$C^\alpha$ or Dini condition on modulus of continuity of coefficients, which we therefore do not mention further.

-The first condition requires that the coefficients satisfy a Carleson measure estimate (\cite{KPCarl}) arises from natural change of variable considerations, and has a long and rich history that we cannot do justice to here.
-Suffice to say that a number of different boundary value problems - Dirichlet, Regularity, and Neumann - have been studied, and solved, under various assumptions such as the size of the Carleson measure or the geometry of the domain.
+The first condition, introduced in \cite{KPCarl}, requires that a certain expression in the gradient (and, in the parabolic setting, the time derivative) of the coefficients defines a Carleson measure on the domain.
+It arises naturally from change-of-variable considerations and has a long and rich history that we cannot do justice to here.
+Suffice it to say that a number of different boundary value problems---Dirichlet, Regularity, and Neumann---have been studied, and solved, under various assumptions such as the size of the Carleson measure or the geometry of the domain.
 Papers \cite{DHP}, \cite{DPR}, and \cite{MPT} are especially relevant to the results here, complex coefficients have been studied in \cite{DP1}, \cite{DP2}, and \cite{hofmann_layer_2015}, and many more references can be found in the survey article \cite{DP-vietnam}.